rongyj/derivhack2019/examples/hellocdm/README.md

 ```
 Although both are JSON, the are subtle differences in how the CDM and DAML are encoded.
 This simply calls an external library to do this conversion for you.
 Compare for example, the `timestamp` and `qualification` (last two fields) with the output of step one.

+Note that you can __not__ send DAML JSON to the Regnosys validation service in step #2, and vice-versa, you can not send CDM JSON to the DAML http API.
+They are incompatible.

-3. `writeDAMLJsonToLedger` uses the `requests` library to make an HTTP POST request to create the contract from the previous section.
+4. `writeDAMLJsonToLedger` uses the `requests` library to make an HTTP POST request to create the contract from the previous section.
 The command is very simple:

 ```python
   return requests.post(